medhaaga/AWD-Biologging/README.md

 ## Experiment Setups and Results

 The experiment setups differ in their train-test splits chosen specifically so that the train and test data satisfy use-specified controls.
-For example, the experiment setup with AWD *green* in test set and remaining dogs in the train set is called *interdog*.
-These filteres for train and test set can be specified by modifying the `get_exp_filter_profiles` function in `src/utils/data.py`.
+For example, the experiment setup with AWD *green* in the test set and the remaining dogs in the train set is called *interdog*.
+These filters for train and test set can be specified by modifying the `get_exp_filter_profiles` function in `src/utils/data.py`.
 The filter profile received from the function is used to obtain the filtered dataframes using `filter_data` method in `src/data_prep/data_prep_utils.py`.

 We use the following four experiment setups.